-Download caches and maps for offline use then use them later when you are out of service.
+Download caches and vector maps for offline use then use them later when you are out of service.

 Cachly shows all your DNF's so that you can turn those into smilies!